MarcJAndersen/rrdfqbcrnd0/README.md

 ### Packages for developing the rrdfqbcrnd0 package

-For using and developing the rrdfqbcrnd0 package uses the following packages must be installed:
+For using and developing the rrdfqbcrnd0 package these packages must be installed:

 ```r
 install.packages( c( "RCurl", "rJava", "xlsx", "XML" ) )
 ```